 A microworm is a tiny roundworm used as food for a variety of fish, especially when they are newborn.

 The microworm is about 50 micrometres in diameter and just over one millimetre in length which makes it barely visible to the human eye.
+Cytoplasm flowing through water was also snapped in the pond water by Matulavich.

 The cytoplasm is made up of everything within an organism that sits outside of the nucleus, enclosed within the cell membrane.
 The cytoplasm can also include the cytoskeleton which are fibres that help support the cell and help it to maintain its shape.
+A cluster of Micrasterias algae was photographed as it floated through a drop of pond water.
+It is also called green algae.

 Micrasterias can reproduce both asexually and sexually.
 During sexual reproduction two organisms fuse what's called their haploid cells to form a zygote, or yolk.